What is the Master of Education (M.Ed.) degree?

 The primary reason people are choosing to do their Master's in Education online is because they can continue to work and go to school at the same time.

-Also, by completing a Master's in education online,
+Also, by completing their M.Ed. online,

 In fact, teachers have the potential to see a portion of their pay increase while still earning their degree because a majority of school districts pay supplementary salary